bomberstudios/artboard-manager/README.md

 ## TODO

-- Arrange artboards on artboard deletion
+- Arrange artboards on artboard creation & deletion (right now they’re arranged on move and resize)
 - UI for editing preferences